Impostor/Impostor/docs/TROUBLESHOOTING.md

 Unless you are running Impostor on a SBC (Single-Board Computer), like the Raspberry Pi, you most likely want to use the x64 version.

 ## `./Impostor.Server: Permission denied`
-This is an error about Linux file permissions.
+This is an error related to Linux file permissions.
-You can solve this by doing: `chmod +x Impostor.Server
-(Note: only chmod when you trust the software.
-Linux blocks downloaded executables by default for a reason)
+You can solve this by doing: `chmod +x Impostor.Server` _(Note: only run `chmod` when you trust the software.
+Linux blocks downloaded executables by default for a reason)_

 ## `You are using an older version of the game`
 You are using an older version of Impostor.
 The game does not really check who is outdated and blames it on the user.